 - COSMIC FSM is principle (not rules) based – easy to learn

 Function Points and Story Points

-Once you know the size in function points (CFP), you can quickly establish other metrics that are directly related to size, such as cost, effort and schedule.
+Once you know the size in COSMIC function points (CFP), you can quickly establish other metrics that are directly related to size, such as cost, effort and schedule.
 Once the size in CFP is established you can then use industry conversion values that map function points to effort, cost and schedule.
 Rather than use industry conversions, you can use your own historical project data to establish your own benchmarks.

 What can you estimates based on size